roshanis/10kings/chapter2_alauddin_khilji_final.md

 For generations, local chiefs had collected taxes and passed only a portion to Delhi, growing fat on the difference.
 Alauddin sent his own collectors straight to the plough.
 He seized the chiefs’ horses and weapons, confiscated their savings, and reduced men who had lived like lords to the same level as the peasants they had once squeezed.

-To the farmers, he sold it as liberation: no more illegal fees, no more petty extortion, just the state taking its lawful share.
+ It was a liberation, he told the farmers.
+No more illegal fees, no more petty extortion, just the state taking its lawful share.
 In truth, after paying half to Delhi most had barely enough left to replant and feed their families.
 The village tyrant was gone; the capital replaced him.
 The enforcement machine was frightening.
 An entire bureaucracy of accountants, auditors, tax officers, inspectors, and spies lived off revenue work.
 They were well paid, but any hint of bribery or false accounts meant mutilation or execution.
 Alauddin checked discrepancies personally, no matter how small.
 Rich landlord or poor cultivator, everyone feared the revenue clerks.

 On top of this he kept the standard jizya and zakat, then added taxes on houses and grazing land with no basis in religious law.
 Jurists protested; he ignored them.
 He rewrote the rules on war booty too: instead of taking a fifth, he took four-fifths.
 Soldiers kept almost nothing.